stoplightio/spectral/README.md

 - [Library of useful functions for when working with JSON](https://github.com/stoplightio/json)
 - [Library of useful functions for when working with YAML](https://github.com/stoplightio/yaml)

+## Credits

+- [Phil Sturgeon](https://github.com/philsturgeon) for collaboration and creating Speccy
+- [Ross McDonald](https://github.com/rossmcdonald) for creating the initial version of Spectral

 ## Support

 If you have a bug or feature request, please open an issue [here](https://github.com/stoplightio/spectral/issues).